csswizardry/inuit.css/README.md

     sass --watch [your-project].scss:[your-project].min.css --style compressed

-<small>…where `[your-project]` is the name you have chosen for your build.</small>
+…where `[your-project]` is the name you have chosen for your build.

 It is important to **compile to a minified file** because inuit.css is packed full of comments and whitespace; so much so that it would be detrimental to your website’s performance to serve the unminified version.
+The current version of inuit.css, once minified and gzipped, weighs in at **just 3kB**.

 ## Documentation